RafaelPiloto10/PatientZero0/README.md

 [Rafael] What bugs do you have left that are still "bugging" you?

 - Fortunately, after playing debugger so often in our meets, we were able to get rid of any game breaking bugs.
-Although not bug, the simplicity of our simulation overlooks a lot of factors of the COVID-19 pandemic, which in some cases can give it odd behavior.
+Although not a bug, the simplicity of our simulation overlooks a lot of factors of the COVID-19 pandemic, which in some cases can give it odd behavior.

 [Diego] If you had more time, what other features / ideas would you add?

 - We would like to add more user responses to the pandemic as well as include more real-world factors in the model.
-The idea of training a machine learning model to this simulation and see how the model would respond to the virus is also intriguing.
+The idea of training a machine learning model to this simulation and seeing how the model would respond to the virus is also intriguing.

 ## TODO:

 - None ATM

 ## Known Bugs: